Black Friday TV guide: are supermarket TVs ever worth it?

-There are plenty of avenues to get TVs these days, whether you’re pacing the stacks of shelves in a local retailer or absent-mindedly clicking whatever Black Friday TV deal comes up on your Google newsfeed.
-But if you are eyeing up a supermarket television this Black Friday or Cyber Monday, is it really the way to go?
+There are plenty of places to find a new TV these days, whether you’re perusing the shelves of a local retailer or absent-mindedly clicking whatever Black Friday TV deals come up in your Google newsfeed.
+You may also be eyeing up a supermarket television this Black Friday or Cyber Monday – but is this your best option?

-The past couple of decades has seen traditional supermarkets vastly expand the kind of products they offer, moving from groceries to clothing ranges, kitchenware, 4K Blu-rays and video games, and even electronic devices such as brand new televisions.
+The past couple of decades have seen traditional supermarkets vastly expand the kind of products they offer, moving from groceries to clothing ranges, kitchenware, 4K Blu-rays and video games, and even electronic devices such as televisions.

-You won’t get every new TV in your local supermarket, though, as its only specific types of TV brands that tend to offer their wares in that environment.
+You won’t find every new TV in your local supermarket, though, as it's only specific brands that tend to offer their wares in this environment.
 People tend to have a specific budget in mind when they walk in with their shopping list, and there’s a limit to how much they’ll spend there – while the truly high-end televisions out there, whether QLED, LCD, or the best OLED TVs, tend to be available through specialist retailers who know the ins and outs of the gadgets they’re selling.

-So, what supermarket TVs can you buy, where are should you get them, and is it a sensible purchase for your home?
+So, what supermarket TVs can you buy, where are should you buy them, and are they a sensible purchase for your home?

 Supermarket TVs: what and where?